ENDE25/PDFClean/README.md

 ![image](https://github.com/user-attachments/assets/d235a297-5cab-45d4-b6df-08849e8576e6)

->You dont need to install the .exe in your computer, it is a portable program and it does not need Admin permission.
-In order to use it, just right click on the file and select "save link as", save it in your computer and double click on it to use.
+>You don't need to install the .exe file on your computer, as it is a portable program and does not require admin permissions.
+To use it, simply right-click on the file, select "Save link as", save it to your computer, and double-click it to run.